COVID-19 recoveries surpass new cases - The Scoop

 Highest number of recoveries in a day

-Brunei registered a record high number of COVID-19 recoveries in a day after 111 patients were discharged overnight.
-The total number of recoveries stands at 836.
+Brunei registered a record number of recoveries in a day after 111 patients were discharged overnight.

 This is also the first time the number of recoveries surpassed new cases in the current outbreak.